vitaly-t/pg-promise/README.md

 var pgp = pgpLib(options);
 ```

-And if you want to use the ES6/native `Promise`, set the parameter to the object itself:
+And if you want to use the ES6/native `Promise`, set the parameter to the main function:

 ```javascript
 var options = {